Selection

 Amber was for a deployment target that lay in between.
 The service availability target was used as a tiebreaker.
 We had previously concluded 99.9% was not possible to achieve under Ops Run It, as it only permitted 44 minutes of downtime in a month.
 So a target of 99.9% or higher meant You Build It You Run It, and a target of 99.0% or lower meant Ops Run It.

 The traffic light system meant we could look at services holistically.
 We could build a clear picture of how many services were in Ops Run It, how many were ready to transition into You Run It, and how many required more careful thought.
 It allowed us to clearly see across the digital estate where we needed to focus our efforts, on changing the operational model to gain the biggest benefit to the organisation.
-Tony Nguyen Director EE Australia
+Director EE Australia